-You are here: CollectionsOnline / Figure of a chained captive after Pietro Tacca's figures of slaves on the monument to Ferdinand de' Medici in Leghorn (Livorno), Italy.
+You are here: CollectionsOnline / Figure of a chained captive after one of Pietro Tacca's figures on the monument to Ferdinand de' Medici in Leghorn (Livorno), Italy.

 Doccia porcelain factory

-Figure of a chained captive after Pietro Tacca's figures of slaves on the monument to Ferdinand de' Medici in Leghorn (Livorno), Italy.
+Figure of a chained captive after one of Pietro Tacca's figures on the monument to Ferdinand de' Medici in Leghorn (Livorno), Italy.

 Museum number: M214